E-Juliet/Project-Phase-1/README.md

 ## Objectives

-* To indentify which type of films have the highest votes
+* To identify which type of films have the highest votes

 * To identify which type of films have the highest gross